Mark Innes

 Mark Innes (born 27 September 1978) is a Scottish former footballer who played as a defender.

-He spent the entirety of his nine-year professional career in the third tier of English football, making 177 league and 26 cup appearances.
-His career began with Oldham Athletic in 1997, and continued with Chesterfield between 2001 and 2005.
+He spent his nine-year professional career in the third tier of English football, making 177 league and 26 cup appearances.
+His career began with Oldham Athletic in 1997 and continued with Chesterfield between 2001 and 2005.
 He spent the final two years of his career playing for Port Vale, before a serious injury he sustained on trial at St Mirren ended his professional playing career.
-After becoming a qualified tiler he turned out for non-league side Hyde United between 2007 and 2009, before moving on to New Mills for a two-year spell.
+After becoming a qualified tiler, he turned out for non-League side Hyde United between 2007 and 2009 before moving on to New Mills for two years.
 In 2011, he signed with Mossley, but after just two months of the 2011–12 season, he was to return to New Mills.